munnaceh/Phishing-Awareness-Training/README.md

 # Phishing-Awareness-Training
-Create a presentation or online training module about phishing attacks.
-Educate others about recognizing and avoiding phishing emails, websites, and social engineering tactics
+This is a presentation or online training module about phishing attacks to educate peoples about recognizing and avoiding phishing emails, websites, and social engineering tactics